sachinsu/sachinsu.github.io/work_journal/finance.md

         - High quality corporate bond funds

 - Mutual fund - a Sharpe ratio exceeding 10 indicates a fund earned extraordinarily high returns for the amount of risk it took, while a beta of zero means it fluctuated far less than the stock market.

+- Planck knowledge - from the people with aptitude
+- Chauffer Knowledge - from those who have learned to prattle the talk.